-Parking will be available in the Smith Center for Undergraduate Education (CUE) parking garage, located a short distance from the CUB.
-A campus map showing the entrance to the Smith CUE parking garage can be found here.
-Please notify the Office of Undergraduate Research at UG.email@example.com if you will need parking so that we can make sure you will not be charged for parking during SURCA.
+Parking will be available in the Smith Center for Undergraduate Education (CUE) parking garage, located a short distance from the CUB where SURCA is held.
+A campus map shows the entrance to the Smith CUE parking garage.
+Please notify the Office of Undergraduate Research if you will need parking so we can make sure you will not be charged for parking during SURCA.

-- I am traveling to Pullman and will need to stay the night somewhere.
+I am traveling to Pullman and will need to stay overnight.
 Where should I go for lodging?

-There are many hotels in the area and many provide complimentary transportation to and from campus.
+There are many hotels in the area and some provide complimentary transportation to and from campus.
 If you need to locate lodging, we encourage you to plan ahead and reserve a room early.
-Please feel free to contact the Office of Undergraduate Research at UG.firstname.lastname@example.org if you require assistance.
+Please feel free to contact the Office of Undergraduate Research if you require assistance.

-- One of my students whom I mentor will be presenting at SURCA.
+One of the students I mentor will be presenting at SURCA.
 Can I still serve as a judge?

 Absolutely.
-We will make sure that you are not assigned to your student’s poster for judging in order to avoid any conflicts of interest.
+We will make sure that you are not assigned to your student’s presentation for judging to avoid any conflicts of interest.
 There is a place on the online application to judge at SURCA where you can list any undergraduate students who you are mentoring currently.

-No, we do not allow graduate students to judge, but we are always looking for helpers during SURCA and we would appreciate your help in other areas.
-If you are able to help, please contact the Office of Undergraduate Research at UG.email@example.com.
+We allow post-candidacy doctoral students to judge.
+Graduate students who are not post-candidacy doctoral students are not allowed to judge.
+However, we always need helpers during SURCA and we would appreciate your help in areas other than judging.
+If you are interesting in helping, please contact the Office of Undergraduate Research.

-The earlier poster judging time (when students are not present) takes 45 minutes and enables you to assess the quality of the poster by itself.
+The poster pre-judging time (when students are not present) takes 45 minutes, allowing you to assess the quality of the poster itself.
 The presentation judging time which follows lasts for 1 hour, leading to a total of 1 hour and 45 minutes required to judge at SURCA.
 Based on years of experience working with our judges, we expect you will be busy during that entire block of time.
-During the presentation judging phase in particular, we estimate that judges typically take between 15-30 minutes per poster, depending on their level of expertise with the particular subject area.
-Judges are usually assigned 2-4 posters, so you might need to keep an eye on the clock as you judge students’ presentations.
-If you have any further questions about timing, please (contact us at UG.firstname.lastname@example.org)
+During the presentation judging phase in particular, we estimate that judges typically take between 15-30 minutes per poster plus time to post scoring, depending on the level of expertise with the particular subject area.
+Judges are usually assigned 2-4 posters, so you might need to keep an eye on the clock as you evaluate students’ presentations.